takehiro177/mlops-onpremises-slim/README.md

-# mlops-onpremise-slim
+# mlops-onpremises-slim

-> A template for a lightweight data pipeline and MLOps production environment.
+> A template for a lightweight data pipeline and MLOps production environment in a on-premises server.

-This template is designed for organizations that require a streamlined and efficient approach to data pipeline and deploying AI/ML models.
+This template is designed for organizations that require a streamlined and efficient approach to data pipeline and deploying AI/ML models on-premises environment.
 It is ideal for scenarios involving lightweight batch processing and deploying a limited number of models.

 The environment includes Airflow and MLflow with a PostgreSQL backend, each with its own dedicated database.
 This ensures data integrity and provides a robust foundation for managing workflows and model tracking.